 Ginseng Disease Control

 Home growers are able to combat these forms of blight by maintaining proper garden sanitation.
-Plants which show signs of diseases should be removed and destroyed.
-To prevent further spread of the disease, all tools and equipment should be cleaned.
+Plants that show signs of diseases should be removed and destroyed.
+To prevent the further spread of the disease, all tools and equipment should be cleaned.

 In addition to these methods, care at planting time will help to prevent the development of these fungal issues.
-Ensuring that plants are spaced adequately will allow that proper air circulation is achieved.
+Ensuring that plants are spaced adequately will allow proper air circulation to be achieved.
 This, in tandem with a well-draining planting site, will help to avoid root rot and other foliar diseases.